 This is a great place to visit if you are looking for a more challenging hike and want to take in the stunning views of Maui.

-The Big Island of Hawaii, with its spectrum of climates and different landscapes, is home to some of the most beautiful waterfalls in all of Hawaii that are sure to make for fantastic memories during your stay here.
+The Big Island of Hawaii, with its spectrum of climates and different landscapes, is home to some of the most beautiful Hawaii waterfalls that are sure to make for fantastic memories during your stay here.

 One of the most popular waterfalls on the Big Island, is a must-see while you are here.
 The falls are located in the Akaka Falls State Park and can be reached by a short and easy hike.